ckan/ckanext-harvest/README.rst

     ckan.auth.profile = publisher

- To know more about the CKAN publisher auth profile, visit
+To know more about the CKAN publisher auth profile, visit:

  http://wiki.ckan.org/Working_with_the_publisher_auth_profile